Deeds Lawyer

 • They have clear title to sell the property

-• Any applicable liens or encumbrances are described in the deed
+• If there are any liens or encumbrances on the property, they are described in the deed

-• The person conveying the property will defend the real estate against lawful claims except as stated in the deed
+• They will defend the real estate against lawful claims except as stated in the deed

-Because of these comprehensive warranties, a general warranty deed offers the most protection for the buyer.
+Because of these comprehensive promises, a general warranty deed offers the most protection for the buyer.
 This type of deed is most commonly used in real estate sales transactions.

 Limited Warranty Deed

-When a seller cannot or does not want to make full guarantees of the ownership interest they are conveying, they might use a special or limited warranty deed.
-This type of deed only warrants that there have been no title defects during the time the seller or grantor has owned the property.
+When a seller can’t or doesn’t want to make full guarantees of the ownership interest they are transferring, they might use a special or limited warranty deed.
+This type of deed only warrants that there have been no title defects during the time they have owned the property.

 Quit Claim Deed

-When family members are transferring property between them, or a former spouse is divesting their interest after a divorce, a quit claim deed is usually used to complete the transaction.
-With this type of deed, the person conveying their interest doesn’t make any promises about their ownership interests.
-They merely specify that any and all ownership interests they do have are being transferred in the deed.
+When family members are transferring property between them, or a former spouse is giving up their interest after a divorce, a quit claim deed is usually used to complete the transaction.
+With this type of deed, the person transferring their interest doesn’t make any promises about their ownership interests.
+They merely specify that whatever ownership interests they do have are being transferred in the deed.

 If you are transferring ownership of real estate into a revocable living trust, you might use a quit claim deed, for instance, because you do not need to make a warranty to yourself about the validity of the title.

-Huizenga Law Will Create the Right Deed for your Needs
+Let Huizenga Law Create the Right Deed for Your Situation

 The experienced team at Huizenga Law can advise you about when you need to create a new deed and the type of deed that best fits the transaction.
 If you don’t need the full protection of a warranty deed, a quit claim deed can save time and money.